-So, if you discover through common friends or facebook that he or she is seeing or committing to another person in a way that they did not do with you, bless them.
+So, if you discover through common friends or Facebook that they are seeing or committing to another person in a way that they did not do with you, bless them.
 You loved this person and to love means to truly want the best for the other person and for yourself.
 If you have ever sold a home, or a car, because you have out-grown it, does it mean that the house or car should remain unused in a museum?
 Do you want to be the eternal curator?

 There is another reason why it’s hard to let go of the relationship that got away.
 The person you were in love with truly had great qualities.
-With him or her you had an incredible connection.
-Maybe he or she loved you intensely.
-He or she may still love you.
-The only problem in the relationship was that he or she could only treat you well part of the time.
-The rest of the time, he or she acted hurtfully towards you and you towards them.
+With your ex, you had an incredible connection.
+Maybe they loved you intensely.
+Your ex may still love you.
+The only problem in the relationship was that they could only treat you well part of the time.
+The rest of the time, they acted hurtfully towards you and you towards them.

 It is very difficult to throw away this type of connection.
-And it is more difficult still when you interacted with the wonderful, caring side of him or her.
+And it is more difficult still when you interacted with the wonderful, caring side of them.
 Having to walk away from such a relationship can be the hardest thing you will ever do.
 Even when you walk away it may still pull at your heart.

 It is so much easier to let go of someone when it is clear he or she doesn’t care about you.
 It may even be easier to let go of someone who dies, because there is nothing that can be done.
 But to let go of someone who is well and alive and loves you is an incredible task.
 Yet let go you must if the partner you are clinging to is not willing to meet your needs.